Academy Museum of Motion Pictures

 The Sphere at the Academy Museum of Motion Pictures in March 2021.

-The Academy Museum of Motion Pictures is a film museum opened in 2021 located in Los Angeles, California, United States.
-The first large-scale museum of its kind in the United States, the Academy houses more than 13 million objects from notable films, and is dedicated to the history, science, and cultural impact of the film industry.
+The Academy Museum of Motion Pictures is a film museum that opened in 2021 located in Los Angeles, California, United States on Miracle Mile.
+The first large-scale museum of its kind in the United States, it houses part of the Academy Collection, the largest film-related collection in the world, with more than 52 million objects from notable films, and is dedicated to the arts, history, science, and artists of moviemaking and the film industry.

 The museum is located in the historic May Company Building at the intersection of Wilshire Boulevard and Fairfax Avenue, part of Museum Row on the Miracle Mile.
-It is overseen by the Academy of Motion Picture Arts and Sciences (AMPAS), and administers the Academy's archives.
+It is overseen by the Academy of Motion Picture Arts and Sciences (AMPAS).

 History

 Originally expected to open in 2020, its completion and opening was delayed due to the COVID-19 pandemic.
 The museum eventually opened to selected celebrity guests on September 25, 2021, and to the public on September 30.

+The museum's first temporary exhibition was dedicated to the legendary animator Hayao Miyazaki, offering an extensive display of his work and celebrating his remarkable contributions to cinema.

+In April 2020, the museum opened the exhibition featuring costumes from Debbie Reynolds, and her costume conservation studio.

 Soon after its opening in September 2021, the museum attracted criticism for a perceived lack of focus on Jewish industry pioneers such as Carl Laemmle and Jack Warner, as first reported by Sharon Rosen Leib in The Forward.
 Anti-Defamation League (ADL) CEO Jonathan Greenblatt expressed his disappointment, stating "I would've hoped that any honest historical assessment of the motion picture industry — its origins, its development, its growth — would include the role that Jews played in building the industry from the ground up".
 Rolling Stone, Bill Maher and Bari Weiss also raised the issue.
 In January 2022, the Academy Museum announced plans to create a permanent exhibit dedicated to Jewish industry pioneers.

+In September 2021 the museum hosted its inaugural gala, which is the major fundraising event that supports its programing, exhibitions and educational initiatives.

 On July 14, 2022, the museum voluntarily recognized Academy Museum Workers United as the bargaining representative for 160 of its employees.